ridinCLIgun

 You stay in control.

 A split-terminal TUI that spots risky commands before execution, explains what you're typing, and helps you learn safer moves in a real shell.
+Fast and low-friction.
 Friendly when you want help.
 Firm when it matters.

 The only seatbelt that fits a terminal.